makersacademy/CV/README.md

 </div>

 A Junior Full Stack Developer.
-Recently graduated from a four month Makers Bootcamp focused on self learning by building a range of apps and websites through individual study and team projects.
+Recently graduated from a four month Makers Bootcamp focused on self learning by building a range of apps and websites through individual study and team projects, gaining sound understanding of OOP, Agile methodologies and TDD.
 Continuing to build on my technical and engineering skills, I want to bring my work ethic and experience to my next role, helping to build outstanding products with clean and well tested code.

 ## Projects